 There’s surely a lot of misconceptions out there about what is meant by “African Fashion”.
 What even qualifies a style, a trend, a fashion, to legitimately be called African?

-“African Fashion” is for all of us to discover; it is too expansive to narrowly be defined, and it doesn’t need to be.
-Fashion in Africa encompasses a multitude of traditions, cultures, textures, forms, techniques and philosophies, all together, and so is far removed from the confines of a single story.
+“African Fashion” is for all of us to discover; it is too expansive to narrowly be defined, and it does not need to be.
+In fact, fashion in Africa encompasses a multitude of traditions, cultures, textures, forms, techniques and philosophies, all primarily handwoven; thus far removed from the confines of a single story.
 Its plurality, interwoven by a seamless mystery makes it all truly poetic, colorful, and enchanting.

-That’s my approach: to mold a perfect balance of color, poetry, and culture, well before infusing that chemistry into each design.
-The African identity remains consistent in the continuing research, discovery, (re)design, and use of local textiles.
+That’s my approach: to mold a sustainable balance of color, poetry, and culture; well before infusing that industry into each design.
+Hence, the African identity, which we proudly espouse, remains consistent in the continuing research, discovery, (re)design, and use of local textiles.

-I for one fell in love with the Kente cloth.
-And I never looked back.
+I for one fell in love with the ever so iconic Kente cloth.
+And I haven't looked back since.

 Creative Director - Founder.